 In some cases, such as with minor traffic tickets, you can simply pay your fine if you feel that is the best option.
 You can drop off your payments at the above address.
 It is also possible to pay your fines online and over the phone (1-800-701-8560) with a debit card or credit card.
 The court charges a fee for this service.
 Keep in mind, however, that paying the ticket is a plea of guilty.

 If you would rather plead not guilty, go to court for the arraignment (the first court appearance) on the date listed on your ticket or complaint.
 Pleading not guilty often leads to a plea agreement that improves the outcome of the case.
 The outcome is likely to be improved more with a skilled lawyer representing you.Transferring Your Case from Shawnee Hills Mayor’s Court

 You have the right to transfer your case from the mayor’s court to a municipal court if you prefer.
 You also have the right to appeal the case (within ten days of the sentencing in the mayor’s court).
 In some cases, it might be in your best interest to do this, but it is always advisable to speak with an attorney first.
 If you transfer or appeal your case, it will go from the mayor’s court to the Delaware County Municipal Court.Get In Touch With An Attorney

-I have plenty of experience in DUI/OVI defense, and I represent clients with cases in the Shawnee Hills Mayor’s Court.
-I keep the number of cases I take-on to a minimum so I can give you personal service.
-You can see this in my past case results and in the reviews from my clients.
-My fees are on the high end of the scale, but the initial phone consultation is free.
-To schedule your free phone consultation, call my office at 614-717-1177 or by EMAIL ME.
+We have plenty of experience in DUI / OVI defense, and we represent clients with cases in the Shawnee Hills Mayor’s Court.
+We keep the number of cases we take-on to a minimum so we can give you personal service.
+You can see this in our past case results and in the reviews from clients.
+Our fees are on the high end of the scale, but the initial phone consultation is free.
+To schedule your free phone consultation, call my office at 614-717-1177 or by EMAIL.